akern40/ndarray-design/README.md

 I've left a code walkthrough that helped me think about this at the [bottom of the document](#a-totally-inadequate-primer-on-rusts-slices), but feel free to just keep going from here.

 ### Let's Just Copy Vec and Slice

 Alright, so we know that a slice is a DST, a reference to a slice is a fat pointer, and `Vec`s own and manage the memory that slices point to.
 Life is great, because our path forward is clear: we'll make our own DST and fat pointer types, shove some multidimensional information in place of just a length, write a `Vec`-like owning structure for managing our data, and voilà[^2] we've got ourselves `ndarray`.

 Except Rust [has no custom DSTs](https://doc.rust-lang.org/nomicon/exotic-sizes.html) or fat pointers on stable[^3].

 This means we can't mirror Rust's `Vec<T>` and `[T]` precisely.
-So maybe we can build up something that *almosts* acts like that pairing.
+So maybe we can build up something that _almosts_ acts like that pairing.
 The idea is to have one kind of type that acts as the owning data structure, and another type that acts as a referencing data structure.

 As we get a solid idea of some fundamentals for `ndarray`'s design, I'll call them out like this:

-> [!TIP]
-> `ndarray` should have some concept of an "owning" structure and some concept of a "referencing" structure.
+> [!TIP] > `ndarray` should have some concept of an "owning" structure and some concept of a "referencing" structure.

 There's another idea we want to borrow from the `Vec`/`[T]` duo: [`Deref` implementations](https://doc.rust-lang.org/beta/book/ch15-02-deref.html).
 Jim Turner's [Array Reference Type RFC](https://github.com/rust-ndarray/ndarray/issues/879)[^4] makes several good arguments for `ndarray`'s owning data type implementing `Deref` with the referencing type as its target.
 The RFC has a lot of rich detail, but I'd like to pull out what I think are the three best arguments for this design:

 1. Integration into the Rust ecosystem by analogy to other smart pointer types
 2. Expression of function arguments (this is critical)
-3. In-place arithmetic operators (allowing the `*val = ...` syntax)
+3. In-place arithmetic operators (allowing the `*val += ...` syntax)

 If we're using the referencing type as a function argument, that means we'd like to have most capability implemented on the reference type, rather than the owning type.
 So we'll jot that down as our second design idea:

 > [!TIP]
 > The owning data structure must dereference to a referencing data structure.
 > Whenever possible, functionality should be implemented on the reference type rather than the owning type.